makspll/bevy_mod_scripting/readme.md

 To install:
 - Add ScriptingPlugin to your app
-- Add the ScriptHosts you plan on using
+- Add the ScriptHosts you plan on using (`add_script_host`)
-    - Make sure to attach them to a stage running AFTER any systems which may generate either script events or modify/create/remove script components
+    - Make sure to attach it to a stage running AFTER any systems which may generate modify/create/remove script components
+- Add script handler stages to capture events in the priority range you're expecting (`add_script_handler_stage`)
 - Add systems which generate ScriptEvents corresponding to your script host
 - Add systems which add ScriptCollection components to your entities and fill them with scripts